oracle/graal/docs/reference-manual/native-image/Resources.md

 native-image -H:IncludeResourceBundles=your.pgk.Bundle,another.pkg.Resource,etc.Bundle ...
 ```

-By default, bundles are included for all requested locales.
+By default, resource bundles are included for all requested locales.
 To optimize this, use `IncludeResourceBundles` with a locale-specific substring, for example, `-H:+IncludeResourceBundles=com.company.bundles.MyBundle_fr-FR`.
-It will only include the bundle in French.
+It will only include the bundle for _French (France)_.

 ## Locales